reidaelliott/sfdxAnalyticsQuickStart/README.md

 To view the Analytics template:
 'sfdx analytics:template:list'

-To create an Analytics application from the template 'sfdx analytics:app:create -t <templateid>
+To create an Analytics application from the template:
+'sfdx analytics:app:create -t templateid'

+To to view the Analytics applications:
+'sfdx analytics:app:list'